-With that being said, let’s take a closer look at how do I fix my toxic traits.
+With that being said, let’s take a closer look at how to fix my toxic traits.

 1. Identify Toxic Habits

-When you begin to ask yourself how do I fix my toxic traits, it comes with the understanding that you have to be aware of what they are in the first place.
+When you begin to ask yourself how I can fix my toxic traits, it comes with the understanding that you have to be aware of what they are in the first place.

 This requires some objectivity on your part.